spencerlepine/my-test-action/README.md

 # Hello world docker action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This actoin prints "Hello World" or "Hello" + the name of a person to greet to the log.

+baht

+Acessible

 ## Inputs